PrateekAdhikaree/streamy/client/README.md

-# Streaming service React client
+# Streamy - React client

+This is the React Client for the live video streaming service

 ## Tools Used